 Idaho White Water Rafting Excitement for the “Adrenaline-Infused”

-Whitewater rafting on the Middle Fork Salmon River with at least 1 rapid every single mile for 100 miles makes for an exceptionally exciting ride!
+Whitewater rafting on the Class IV Middle Fork Salmon River with at least 1 rapid every single mile for 100 miles makes for an exceptionally exciting ride.
 During high-water flows, especially early in the season, this river will have you gasping for more!

-What sets our wine trips apart?
-Knowledgeable wine stewards and five-star cooking.
-The wines are carefully chosen to complement the menus each night, making dinner seem closer to a fine restaurant experience than a campsite on a scenic river.
+What sets our gourmet river trips apart?
+Knowledgeable wine stewards, guest brewers and gourmet meals that showcase the flavors of the Northwest.
+The wines and microbrews are carefully chosen to complement the menus each night, making dinner seem closer to a fine restaurant experience than a campsite on a scenic river.
 The combination is unbeatable!

 Guided Fishing Trips on Idaho Rivers

-Spend 4 days fishing on the Middle Fork of the Salmon River.
-For those in the rod and reel set, beginner or expert, early fall on the free-flowing Salmon River is signaled by the biggest hits of the year—some of the finest Blue Ribbon catch-and-release trout fishing in the nation.
+Spend 6 days fishing on the Middle Fork of the Salmon River.
+For those in the rod and reel set, early fall on the free-flowing Salmon River is signaled by the biggest hits of the year—some of the finest Blue Ribbon catch-and-release trout fishing in the nation.
 The Middle Fork of the Salmon is one of the original Wild and Scenic Rivers.
-Flowing through the largest federally protected wilderness in the continental U.S., the Middle Fork offers a rugged and varied terrain.
-Travel through pine-clad mountains, rolling grasslands and narrow gorges.
-Although the whitewater may be world renowned, simply put, the fishing on the Middle Fork Salmon River is superb, and offers some of the best cutthroat fishing in Idaho.
+Flowing through the largest federally protected wilderness in the continental U.S., the Middle Fork offers rugged and varied terrain.
+And, although the whitewater may be world renowned, simply put, the fishing on the Middle Fork Salmon River is superb, and offers some of the best cutthroat fishing in Idaho.

 What types of wildlife inhabit the river canyons and surrounding mountains?